postgrespro/pg_probackup/doc/pg_probackup.md

 --archive-timeout

 Wait timeout for WAL segment archiving. `pg_probackup` waits after `pg_start_backup()` and `pg_stop_backup()` executing when WAL segments with necessary LSN will be archived.
 For backup from master WAL segment will be archived fast, because master instance switch WAL segment during backup.
 For backup from standby `pg_probackup` will wait a long time, because standby instance cannot switch WAL segment.
-By default timeout is infinite.
+By default timeout is 300 seconds.

 -S _slot\_name_
 --slot=_slot\_name_